DojunPark/NLP_BigCamp_at_SNU/README.md

 For input French and output English, query in English and key and value in French <br/>

 ### positional encoding
--To put the positive information <br/>
+- To put the positive information <br/>

 Values ​​other than yourself are prevented from being attracted. <br/>
 If wrong, the weight is adjusted <br/>